How Can Family Members Get Mexican Residency (Residencia Por Vinculo Familiar)

 To apply for Mexican residency for family unity, you must provide the following documents:

-- Foreign Documents Need to Be Translated: Foreign marriage or birth certificates need to be translated by an official “perito traductor.”
+• Foreign Documents Need to Be Translated: Foreign marriage or birth certificates (or equivalent figures) must be apostilled in the home country and translated into Spanish by an official “perito traductor” with a valid professional license.

 Having all the correct documents is vital for ensuring a successful application.
 Missing paperwork or incomplete forms can result in delays or even the rejection of your residency request.